Aldeburgh: Moot Hall

-The Moot Hall is a Grade I listed timber-framed building, used for council meetings for over 400 years.
+The Moot Hall is a Grade I listed timber-framed building, used for council meetings for more than 400 years.
 The Town Clerk's office remains there and it houses the local museum.
 It was built in about 1520 and altered in 1654.
 The brick and stone infilling of the ground floor is later.
 The hall was restored and the external staircase and gable ends were rebuilt in 1854–1855 under the direction of R. M. Phipson, chief architect of the Diocese of Norwich, in which Aldeburgh then stood.
 There are 64 other listed historic buildings and monuments in the town.

 Martello Tower

 A unique quatrefoil Martello Tower stands at the isthmus leading to the Orford Ness shingle spit.
 It is the largest and northernmost of 103 English defensive towers built in 1808–1812 to resist a threatened Napoleonic invasion.
-The Landmark Trust now runs it as holiday apartments.
+The Landmark Trust now runs it as a holiday home.
 From May 2015 to May 2016, an Antony Gormley statue was on display on the roof as part of his LAND art installation.

 The Martello Tower is the only surviving building of the fishing village of Slaughden, which had been washed away by the North Sea by 1936.
 Near the Martello Tower at Slaughden Quay are barely visible remains of the fishing smack Ionia.
-It had become stuck in the treacherous mud of the River Alde, and was then used as a houseboat.
-In 1974 it was burnt, as it had become unsafe.
+It had become stuck in the treacherous mud of the River Alde and was then used as a houseboat.
+It was burnt in 1974 after becoming unsafe.